-In 2020, Toronto Hydro scheduled approximately 16,400 appointments with its customers and successfully met 99.85% of these appointments as scheduled.
-This is consistent with past performance, surpassing the industry target of 90% since 2011.
-Providing excellence in customer service is at the core of Toronto Hydro's corporate philosophy, and the utility is consistently looking for new ways to foster meaningful two-way communication, expand the range of service offerings, improve service convenience, and integrate new technological advancements to drive service level improvements.
+In 2021, Toronto Hydro scheduled approximately 16,600 appointments with its customers and successfully met 99.92% of these appointments as scheduled.
+This is consistent with past performance, having continually surpassed the industry target of 90% since 2011.

-Telephone Calls Answered on Time
+• Telephone Calls Answered on Time

-In 2020, Toronto Hydro received more than 400,000 calls (over 1,500 calls per business day) from its customers.
-Toronto Hydro's Call Centre agents answered 70% of these calls within 30 seconds after customers were directed to speak to the utility's representatives, surpassing the industry target of 65%.

-When contacting the utility, customers continued to demonstrate a trend towards increasing the use of email versus the telephone in 2020.
-Toronto Hydro has deployed a strategy of offering self-serve options to customers and focusing on continuous improvement efforts to help manage call and email volumes and ensure customers are well served.
+In 2021, Toronto Hydro received more than 399,900 calls (over 1,500 calls per business day) from its customers.
+The utility's call center agents answered 77% of these calls within 30 seconds of customers being directed to speak to a representative, surpassing the industry target of 65%.
+A significant portion of customers continue to demonstrate a preference to communicate via email versus telephone.
+Focusing on continuous improvement, Toronto Hydro has deployed a strategy of increasingly offering self-serve options to customers to improve customer experience and to help manage call and email volumes.